 ‘Are you ready to go?’
 He signs to me and I nod.
 I wait patiently by the front door as Cin says his goodbyes to his friends and once I’m outside, I inhale the fresh air to swish out the stink of teenage drunkenness.

 Grateful to have Cin to myself finally, I follow him to his jeep and hop in the passenger seat before he’s even at the car.
 He gets in beside me and the moonlight sparkles off of the emerald stone of his championship ring.

 I don’t have to ask where we’re going because we’ve had the same Saturday night tradition for as long as I can remember.
 No matter how late it is, when both of us are home, we always climb to the roof of his house and share an entire pack of Oreos.
 The only days we’ve missed are when he travels for baseball with his summer team.

 When we arrive, I’m not surprised to find that there aren’t any cars in the driveway.
 Cin’s father is a neurosurgeon and is gone almost all of the time now.
-Except, I’m pretty sure his constant absence has more to do with the fact that he and Cin lost Cin’s mom a few years back, than his work at the hospital.
+In fact, I can count on one hand the number of times he’s made it home at a decent hour since Geraldine died.

 I follow him into the big empty house I’ve been in so many times before and we take the stairs two at a time to get to the guest bedroom.
 Once there, we climb out of the window and make our way to our usual spot.

-It’s a wonder how neither of us have ever fallen off considering we discovered this spot when we were just kids.
+It’s a miracle neither of us have ever fallen off considering we discovered this spot when we were just kids.

 I always do.
 Otherwise my imagination will fill in the empty spaces and that’s worse than not knowing.